RDFLib/rdflib-hdt/README.md

 from rdflib.namespace import FOAF

 # Load an HDT file.
 Missing indexes are generated automatically
-# You can provide the index file by putting them in the same directory than the HDT file.
+# You can provide the index file by putting it in the same directory as the HDT file.
-store = HDTGraph("test.hdt")
+store = HDTStore("test.hdt")

 # Display some metadata about the HDT document itself
 print(f"Number of RDF triples: {len(store)}")